plone/volto/docs/source/index.md

 -   {doc}`plone:install/create-project` is a guide to bootstrap a new Volto project and start hacking.
 -   {doc}`development/overview` is intended for integrators to assess their knowledge and determine what gaps they would like to fill through available resources.
+-   {doc}`tutorials/index` lists several tutorials and references for further research and learning.

 ### Users